Intrusion Detection Systems

-ID systems are being developed in response to the increasing number of attacks on major sites and networks, including those of the Pentagon, the White House, NATO, and the U.S. Defense Department.
+Intrusion detection systems monitor network traffic and search for suspicious activity and known threats, sending alerts when suspicious activity is identified.
+The overall purpose of an intrusion detection system is to inform IT personnel that a network intrusion has or may be taking place.
+Alerts will generally include information about the source address of the intrusion, the target/victim address, and the type of attack that is suspected.
+Each IDS is programmed to analyze traffic and identify patterns in that traffic that may indicate a cyberattack of various sorts.
+ID systems are being developed in response to the increasing number of attacks on major infrastructure and commercial sites and networks, including those of the Pentagon, the White House, NATO, ports, and electrical grids.
 The safeguarding of security is becoming increasingly difficult because the possible technologies of attack are becoming ever more sophisticated; at the same time, less technical ability is required for the novice attacker, because proven past methods are easily accessed through the Web.
+The adoption of IoT technologies also provides new avenues of attack through end points, such as connected devices, that often have weak security features.

 - CASE STUDIES

 IoT2cell: Protecting a Stadium from Hazardous Materials Using IoT2cell's Mobility PlatformThere was a need for higher security at the AT&T Stadium during the NFL draft.
 There was a need to ensure that nuclear radiation material was not smuggled inside the stadium.
 Hazmat materials could often be missed in a standard checkpoint when gaining entry into a stadium.HMS: Bakkersland Goes Automatic with eWON Remote MaintenanceThe main concern of the Bakkersland company is the possible standstill of machinery in a production process.
-Any standstill situation could lead to delays in the logistic process.WIBU-SYSTEMS: Faceware TechnologiesWhen you’ve developed innovative, groundbreaking software that brings emotion to the gargantuan Godzilla on the big screen or adds life to leading video game characters to the delight of serious gamers, protecting your intellectual property from counterfeiting and reverse engineering is paramount.
-When evaluating licensing and IP protection vendors, Faceware Technologies, Inc. turned to Wibu-Systems’ CodeMeter to protect their valuable intellectual property that was years and over $40 million USD in the making.
+Any standstill situation could lead to delays in the logistic process.WIBU-SYSTEMS: Secure Production Data, Secure BusinessThe textile industry is one of the pioneer sectors in the rise of truly globalized supply chains.
+Fashion brands or high-tech fabric makers often operate a globally dispersed business, with designers far away from the actual production of their creations.
+ZSK Stickmaschinen GmbH stands as a critical lynchpin in that global system, as invaluable and much-coveted designs and production data pass through its high-tech design tools and embroidery machines – an alluring target for product pirates and more ruthless actors on the grey market.

 - MARKET SIZE